Troy Lee Designs: Race team

 In 2001, Troy Lee formed a supermoto race team featuring himself and supercross and motocross racing's Jeremy McGrath and Jeff Ward to contest the newly formed AMA Supermoto national championship series with equipment support from Honda and title sponsors Red Bull.

 In 2003, Troy moved the business into the unique and historic former Ganahl Lumber building, a 22600 sqft facility that includes a 4000 sqft showroom and museum that showcases Troy’s collection of unique sports memorabilia.
 The race team continued to grow in size with the addition of Doug Henry, Chris Fillmore and Cassidy Anderson.
 The team won multiple AMA Supermoto titles between 2004–2006 in both the 250cc and 450cc classes with Ward and Anderson.

 Retail and distribution

 Troy Lee Designs products are sold worldwide by a network of distributors in 15 different countries that include the United Kingdom, France, Spain, Italy, Germany, Benelux, Switzerland, Australia, New Zealand, Japan, Philippines, Argentina, Peru and Canada.
-Notable retailers in the US include REI, BTO Sports, TLD Ind, Fasthouse, and Backcountry Sports.
+Notable retailers in the US include REI, BTO Sports, Adidas, Fasthouse, and Backcountry Sports.